 Safety and security

 On 8 June 2018 the US Government warned its citizens of possible imminent attacks on government and commercial centres in the district headquarters of Palma, Cabo Delgado Province.
 Take particular care around government offices and retail locations, including markets, in Palma.
 Check local and social media for updates before you travel to the area, remain vigilant and follow the advice of local authorities.

 Civil unrest and political tension

-Prior to the national elections held in October 2014, there were armed clashes between the Mozambican government security forces and the Renamo opposition party.
+- Prior to national elections in October 2014, there were armed clashes between government security forces and the Renamo opposition party.

+There are high levels of serious crime in Mozambique.
 Violent attacks, including sexual assault, can occur at any time of day.
-Serious assault and robberies have occurred at two coastal resorts in Inhambane province.
-Isolated beaches and picnic spots should be avoided.
 Criminal activity increases at night and during holiday periods.
-Avoid walking at night, even in well-known tourist areas.

 Petty crime is common throughout the country, especially muggings and bag snatching.
 Foreigners have been targeted.

-Armed robbery and break-ins are common in Maputo and in other towns.
-There have been a number of restaurants and cafes targeted after dark by gangs of armed robbers.
+- Armed robbery and break-ins are common in Maputo and other towns.
+Several restaurants and cafes have been targeted after dark by gangs of armed robbers.